The lowdown on transport under NDIS

 Some people may purchase their own vehicle and drive themselves.

-You may come up with some other options that work better for you.
+You may think of some other options that work better for you.
 For example, some people may purchase their own vehicle, which their support team can use to transport them.

-Remember, you will need to think about vehicle safety and ensure you have adequate car that providers cover if your support team is driving you in your own vehicle.
+Remember, you will need to think about vehicle safety and ensure you have adequate car insurance that provides cover if your support team is driving you in your own vehicle.

 The Queensland, New South Wales and Victorian governments all operate a taxi subsidy scheme for people with a disability.
 Each state has made different arrangements for the NDIS transition.